There are plenty of interesting places in Taiwan that you can see without ever leaving the island, and one of them is Taroko Gorge.

 The usual thing to do is to find a nice place to stay for a night or two in Hualien, which has a couple of nice large hotels, and lots of smaller independently run hotels, and make day trips out to the gorge for hiking and sightseeing.
 (Need a place to stay?
 Click here!)

-If you’re like me, and you don’t have a car in Taiwan, there are plenty of buses making daily trips from the city to scenic areas.
+If you’re like most travelers and you don’t have a car in Taiwan, there are plenty of buses making daily trips from the city to scenic areas.
+You can even sometimes find taxi drivers near Taipei Main Station offering rides for reasonable prices, though they will be considerably more expensive than a bus.

 What’s the Gorge Like?

-A lot of the drivers take on the role of tour guide, and they love making brief stops on the way from the city to the national park area.
+A lot of the drivers that take you from Taipei or from your hotel in or near Hualien take on the role of tour guide, and they love making brief stops on the way from the city to the national park area.
 I had one driver try to get me to drink some type of wine made from yellow-jackets from a street-side stand (apparently it’s good for men, if you follow my drift) and another had me lie down in the middle of the road to look up at the shape the surrounding mountains make (it resembled the perimeter of Taiwan).
 As it turns out, that was a very famous location that I knew nothing about from the English language guidebooks and travel blogs.

 One thing that I feel needs to be mentioned is that the roads are narrow, and the hiking trails have some dangerous spots, so be very careful.
 It’s best to travel through the gorge in a group, and even better to have someone experienced with the area showing you around.